dantleech/blog/source/_posts/2018-06-22-beiefeld-diepholz.md

 I knew that this first journey would be an experiment - I have done no training at all - the last time I rode any significant distance was in August last year.
 My journey lasted for about 7 hours.
-My legs were resting and became sore, and I had to be careful not to give myself an injury by over exerting myself.
+My legs were resisting and became sore.
 My bum is also sore.
 These are to be expected, but I didn't expect pain in my fingers and wrists.

 The third finger of my right hand has some muscle problem now (due to pulling